vdaas/vald/docs/api/build_proto.md

 Let's build proto files using your favorite programming language.

-There are 3 steps to build api protos:
+There are 3 steps to build api proto:

 1. Install gRPC tools